breadcat/blog.minskio.co.uk/content/quotes.md

 >Not today, old friend <!-- the simpsons -->

 >Not waving, but drowning <!-- stevie smith poem -->

+>Not your keys, not your coins <!-- cryptocurrency phrase -->

 >Nothing will be born from hatred